Mary Angeline Teresa McCrory: Vocation

-In 1912 at the age of nineteen, after spending 12 years in Mossend, she left home to join the Little Sisters of the Poor, a Roman Catholic religious congregation engaged in the care of the destitute aged.
+In 1912, at the age of nineteen, after spending 12 years in Mossend, she left home to join the Little Sisters of the Poor, a Roman Catholic religious congregation engaged in the care of the destitute aged.
 She made her Novitiate in La Tour, France, where she took the religious name of Sister Angeline de St. Agatha.
-After her Profession, she was sent to the United States, arriving 1 November 1915.
+After her Profession, she was sent to the United States, arriving November 1, 1915.

 In 1926, Mother Angeline was appointed Superior of a Home of the Little Sisters of the Poor in the Bronx, New York.
 During an annual retreat in 1927, she felt an urge to reach out to do more for the aged she cared for.
 She thought that the European way and many of France's customs did not meet the needs or customs of America.
-She also felt that old age strikes all classes of people, leaving them alone and frightened.
-Being unable to effect any necessary changes in her present situation, McCrory sought advice and counsel from Cardinal Patrick Hayes, the Archbishop of New York.
+She felt that old age strikes all classes of people, leaving them alone and frightened.
+Unable to effect any necessary changes in her present situation, McCrory sought advice and counsel from Cardinal Patrick Hayes, the Archbishop of New York.
 The cardinal encouraged her in her work and suggested that she expand her ministry to include the aged throughout the New York City area.
 In 1929, to accomplish what she felt called to do, and with the blessing of Cardinal Hayes, McCrory and six other Sisters withdrew from the Little Sisters of the Poor and were granted permission from the Vatican to begin a new congregation for the care of the aged, incorporating Mother Angeline's ideals.

-Thus, though McCrory's formation from her original congregation was dedicated to the aged, she could now develop this service with new methods further.
+Although McCrory's formation from her original congregation was dedicated to the aged, she could now develop this service with new methods further.
 When established in 1929, The Carmelite Sisters for the Aged and Infirm was the first American Community of religious women founded solely to care for the aged.
 From the very start, the Carmelite friars in New York took a deep interest in assisting McCrory and her companions.
-The Commissary Provincial, the Very Reverend Dionysius Flanagan, O.Carm., knew Mother Angeline as a Little Sister of the Poor when she was the superior of Our Lady's Home in the Bronx.
+The Commissary Provincial, the Very Reverend Dionysius Flanagan, OCarm, knew Mother Angeline as a Little Sister of the Poor when she was the superior of Our Lady's Home in the Bronx.
 In 1931 the new congregation became formally affiliated with the Carmelite Order and was henceforth known as the Carmelite Sisters for the Aged and Infirm.